-Christopher Freeze, is a Flight Instructor (CFI), certificated by the Federal Aviation Administration (FAA), and providing flying lessons in Concord, California (as known as Buchanan Field - CCR) and Metropolitan Oakland International Airport (OAK).
+Christopher Freeze is a Flight Instructor (CFI), certificated by the Federal Aviation Administration (FAA), and providing flying lessons in Northern Virginia (namely, from Leesburg) and the Washington DC area.
 He is also a FAA-certified Advanced & Instrument Ground Instructor, and one of the few persons in the United States authorized to conduct safety seminar training under the FAA's "WINGS - Pilot Proficiency Program" as a commercial training provider, and is a FAA Safety Team Representative.

 Called a "Jack London of Aviation," Christopher has taught at an aerospace education charter high school in Oakland, California, constructed payloads for NASA high-altitude balloons in Texas, and conducted micro-gravity research in Ohio.
 He had paid homage to the Wright Brothers through pilgrimage to Dayton and Kill Devil Hill / Kitty Hawk, flown many of the unique airspaces of the United States, including the Los Angeles basin (even landing upon and taking off from the storied "One-Six-Right" of Van Nuys Airport (VNY)), the NASA Shuttle Landing Facility (TTS) at Cape Canaveral, Florida, the Hudson River corridor of New York City, and operated at all three of the general aviation airports (CGS, W32, and VKX) located in the Washington DC "Flight Restricted Zone".
 He has also trained at the American Airlines Training Academy in Fort Worth, Texas, and at JetBlue University in Orlando, Florida, and worked as a contract research simulator "pseudo-pilot" at the NASA Ames Research Center near Mountain View, California.
 A recent highlight was flying into First Flight Airport (FFA) at Kill Devil Hills, North Carolina, where the Wright Brothers first successfully flew in 1903.

 In 2012, he proudly joined the staff of the AOPA Foundation's Air Safety Institute - the world's largest and most recognized non-governmental safety organization devoted to general aviation - on a full-time basis.
 With AOPA, he regularly works with leading experts in aviation safety, flight training, and the advancement of aviation.
 His first major project, completed in June of 2013, was the updating of the online Flight Instructor Refresher Course (eFIRC), directly influencing the teaching practices and habits of thousands of CFIs worldwide.